Hybrid Aircraft Propulsion

 Update 2015: Siemens developed an electric motor of 260 kW (348 hp) for use with small regional aircraft.
 AVweb has the story: http://www.avweb.com/avwebflash/news/New-Electric-Aircraft-Motor-From-Siemens-223995-1.html.

-Raptor Aircraft is also promoting a hybrid driven aircraft: "The Raptor Hybrid will be powered by a 250 hp modern, automotive derived, diesel engine in combination with an 62 hp electric motor and battery pack.
+Raptor Aircraft is also promoting a hybrid driven aircraft: "The Raptor (hybrid, not anymore) will be powered by a 250 hp modern, automotive derived, diesel engine (Audi 3.0L V6 TDI for the GT version) in combination with an 62 hp electric motor and battery pack.
 This combination will provide the full 312 hp for takeoff and climb continuing all the way to FL250.
-Once there you will throttle back to run on just the diesel engine." (source: http://www.raptor-aircraft.com/models/hybrid.html).
+Once there you will throttle back to run on just the diesel engine." (source: http://www.raptor-aircraft.com).

 Update 2016: it seems that Raptor dropped development of the hybrid drive as their is no mention at all on their website and the page is gone.